 Winner = Derby

-Both shoes featured above are from Allen Edmonds, having a full leather welt and are made in the USA.
+Both shoes featured above are from Allen Edmonds, have a full leather welt, and are made in the USA.
 We recommend shopping these styles on Zappos as they often have sales through which you can save a significant amount compared to the full retail price.